 Harrodian has an anti-bullying policy which is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms, e.g. online, racist, homophobic, gender, SEND-related bullying.
-We keep a record of known bullying incidents.
+We keep a record of known bullying incidents, which is shared with the Safeguarding Governor.
 All staff are aware that children with SEND and/or differences or perceived differences are more susceptible to being bullied or being victims of child abuse.

-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the Headmaster and DSL will consider implementing child protection procedures.
+If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and DSL will consider implementing child protection procedures.

-The subject of bullying is addressed at regular intervals in PHSRE education.
-We have a duty to record and regularly report to the local authority incidents of recorded racism within the School.
+The subject of bullying is addressed at regular intervals in PSHE education.
+We have a duty to record and regularly report to the local authority incidents of recorded racism within the school.